Belenzada: 5 November

 On the morning of 5 November the Queen found herself with no support from foreign troops, her own army increasingly disaffected and going over to the Septembrists, and a firm consensus of the people of Lisbon rejecting the course of action she had taken.
 She agreed to the terms Sá da Bandeira had agreed with Saldanha.
 She reappointed the cabinet she had dismissed two days before, but was able to secure assurances that the royal power as set out it in the 1826 charter, including the royal veto and the right to dissolve the Chamber of Deputies, would be respected.

 As word spread in Belém that the National Guard was marching on the palace, those who had supported the Queen the previous day quickly melted away, leaving it almost deserted.
 The Queen and her husband, abandoned by their supporters, agreed to Sá da Bandeira's proposal that they move back to the Necessidades Palace.
 They arrived at five in the afternoon to a tremendously enthusiastic welcome from the National Guard and the Septembrist crowds.
 Howard de Walden claimed that on 5 November the Queen was advised that her sister Princess Maria Amélia was to be put in the throne in her place, prompting her to come rapidly to an accommodation with the Septembrists.

 Aftermath

 After the Queen's return to Lisbon, the army returned to quarters, the National Guard returned home, and calm was restored to the city. the Constituent Cortes, summoned in October, met on 12 November.
 On 18 November an amnesty was issued for all those involved in the attempted coup.

-A number of people associated with the attempted coup were obliged to flee the country, including the Duque de Palmela and his son, as well as :pt:José da Silva Carvalho, (pt) Vila Real and (pt) Rendufe, who took refuge aboard HMS Malabar on the Tagus and then sailed to England.
+A number of people associated with the attempted coup were obliged to flee the country, including the Duque de Palmela and his son, as well as :pt:José da Silva Carvalho, (pt) Vila Real and the 1st Baron Rendufe, who took refuge aboard HMS Malabar on the Tagus and then sailed to England.